There are more than 12 million people in the UK (around 20% of the working population) who have a criminal record.

 For courses that lead to regulated professions, many report facing difficulties with securing work placements required for successful completion of the course.

 This course will help you develop the legal knowledge and skills you need to strike the right balance between safeguarding and enabling people with criminal records to have equal access to education opportunities.
-The course also provides a toolkit of practical resources to help you develop fair and inclusive admissions policies and procedures.
+We also provide delegates with a toolkit of practical resources to help you develop fair and inclusive admissions policies and procedures.

 By the end of this course you’ll have a greater understanding of how you can:

-- Understand and apply the relevant legislation that impacts upon student admissions, including the Rehabilitation of Offenders Act 1974 (ROA), the ROA Exceptions Order 1975 (as amended 2013) and the Data Protection Act 1998
+- Understand and apply the relevant legislation that impacts upon student admissions, including the Rehabilitation of Offenders Act 1974 (ROA), the ROA Exceptions Order 1975 (as amended in 2020), and the Data Protection Act 2018

 - Understand how to implement safer admissions policies and practices